-Looking for a good domestic violence attorney?
+Looking for a good domestic violence lawyer?
 The Law Office of Russell Brown is here to help.

 What Is Domestic Violence?

 Domestic violence is abuse or threats of abuse when the person being abused and the abuser are or have been in an intimate relationship (married or domestic partners, are dating or used to date, live or lived together, or have a child together).
 It is also when the abused person and the abusive person are closely related by blood or by marriage.